-3) Transfers between level 1 and level 2
+3) Transfers between level 1 and level 3

 The Group holds an investment in equity shares of Sunder Biomedical Tech.
-Co., Ltd., which is classified as fair value through other comprehensive income, with a fair value of \$125,748 thousand as of December 31, 2022 (December 31, 2021: \$107,086 thousand).
-The fair value of the investment was previously categorized as Level 3 as of December 31, 2021.
-This was because the shares were not listed on an exchange and there were no recent observable arm's length transactions in the shares.
+Co., Ltd., which is classified as fair value through other comprehensive income, with a fair value of \$106,914 thousand and \$125,748 thousand as of December 31, 2023 and 2022, respectively.
 In August, 2022, Sunder Biomedical Tech.
 Co., Ltd., listed its equity shares on an exchange and they are currently actively traded in that market.
-Because the equity shares now have a published price quotation in an active market, the fair value measurement was transferred from Level 3 to Level 1 of the fair value hierarchy as of August 31, 2022.
+Because the equity shares now have a published price quotation in an active market, the fair value measurement was transferred from Level 3 to Level 1 of the fair value hierarchy.